PC-98: Software

 The PC-98 was primarily used for businesses and industry in Japan from 1980s to mid-1990s.
 As of September 1992, out of 16,000 PC-98 software applications, 60% of them were corporate business software applications (including CAD), 10% of them were operating systems and development tools, 10% of them were educational software applications, with the rest being a mix of graphic design, networking, word processing and games.
 The Nikkei Personal Computing magazine reported in 1993 that most home users purchased PCs to complete office work at home.
 The publisher sent a questionnaire to 2000 readers, and out of 1227 readers who answered, 82% of users used it for word processing, 72% for spreadsheets, 47% as a database, and 43% for games.

 Ichitaro, a Japanese word processor for the PC-98 and considered one of its killer applications, was released in 1985 and ported to other machines in 1987.
 A Japanese version of Lotus 1-2-3 was also ported to PC-98 first in 1986.
 1 million copies of all Ichitaro versions and 500,000 copies of Lotus 1-2-3 were shipped by 1991.

 PC-98 software generally ran from program and data disks (Disk 0 & 1 or A & B).
 For example, Ichitaro's system disk contained a runtime version of MS-DOS, main programs, an input method editor (ATOK) and its dictionary file.
 It used the entire space of an 1.2 MB floppy disk.
 In 1980s, most machines only had two floppy drives because HDDs were an expensive additional feature.

 NEC provided a variety of operating systems including CP/M-86, Concurrent CP/M, MS-DOS, PC-UX, OS/2 and Windows (discontinued after Windows 2000).
 Localized versions of NetWare and FreeBSD were also available.

 The PC-98 had many game titles designed for it, many of which made creative use of the system's limitations (as it was originally designed as a business machine) to great commercial success.
-Despite having hardware specifications inferior to the FM Towns and the X68000, the massive install base and steady flow of game titles (in particular "dōjin" style dating sims and RPGs, as well as games such as Policenauts, YU-NO: A Girl Who Chants Love at the Bound of this World, Koutetsu no Kishi, Mayonaka no Tantei Nightwalker, MechWarrior, Rusty, Hiōden: Mamono-tachi tono Chikai, Shūjin e no Pert-em-Hru, Corpse Party, Slayers, J.B.
-Harold Murder Club and Touhou Project) kept it as the favored platform for PC game developers in Japan until the rise of the DOS/V clones.
+Despite having hardware specifications inferior to the FM Towns and the X68000, the massive install base and steady flow of game titles, in particular "dōjin" style dating sims and role-playing games, as well as games such as Policenauts, YU-NO: A Girl Who Chants Love at the Bound of this World, early Touhou Project games, Koutetsu no Kishi, Mayonaka no Tantei Nightwalker, MechWarrior, Rusty, Hiōden: Mamono-tachi tono Chikai, Shūjin e no Pert-em-Hru, Corpse Party, Slayers, and J.B.
+Harold Murder Club, kept it as the favored platform for PC game developers in Japan until the rise of the DOS/V clones.

 Models

-Partial list of PC-98 models sold in the Japanese market (no 1992-2000 models, no notebook models, etc.).
+Partial list of PC-98 models sold in the Japanese market (no 1992–2000 models, no notebook models, etc.).